Memoirs of a Geisha (film): Chinese response to the film

 The film received occasionally hostile responses in Mainland China, with the film being censored and banned by China.
-Relations between Japan and Mainland China at the time of the film's release had been particularly tense, owing to the then-Prime Minister of Japan, Junichiro Koizumi, having paid a number of visits to the controversial Yasukuni Shrine - a shrine specially dedicated to honoring Japan's war dead, including those convicted of war crimes.
-These visits were denounced by China's foreign ministry as having honored war criminals whose crimes pertained to Japan's actions in China in WW2 specifically.
-China had also prevented Japan from receiving a seat on the United Nations Security Council in the year of the film's release.
+Relations between Japan and mainland China at the time of the film's release had been particularly tense, owing to the then-Prime Minister of Japan, Junichiro Koizumi, having paid a number of visits to the controversial Yasukuni Shrine — a shrine specially dedicated to honoring Japan's war dead, including those convicted of war crimes.
+These visits were denounced by China's foreign ministry as having honored war criminals whose crimes pertained to Japan's actions in China in World War II specifically.

-The film's setting of the 1920s and 1940s covers both World War II and the Second Sino-Japanese War, during which time Japan captured and forced thousands of Korean and Chinese women into sexual slavery known as "comfort women" for Japanese military personnel.
-Various newspapers such as the Shanghai-based Oriental Morning Post and the Shanghai Youth Daily expressed fears that the film could be banned by censors, with concerns that the casting of Chinese actresses as geisha could create anti-Japanese sentiment, and stir up resentment surrounding Japan's wartime actions in China - in particular, the use of Chinese women as sex slaves for Japan's occupying forces.
+The film's setting of the 1920s to 1940s covers both World War II and the Second Sino-Japanese War, during which time Japan captured and forced thousands of Korean and Chinese women known as "comfort women" into sexual slavery for Japanese military personnel.
+Various newspapers such as the Shanghai-based Oriental Morning Post and the Shanghai Youth Daily expressed fears that the film could be banned by censors, with concerns that the casting of Chinese actresses as geisha could create anti-Japanese sentiment, and stir up resentment surrounding Japan's wartime actions in China — in particular, the use of Chinese women as sex slaves for Japan's occupying forces.

-The film had been originally scheduled to be shown within Mainland China on February 9, 2006; however, the Chinese State Administration of Radio, Film, and Television decided to ban the film on February 1, 2006, considering the film "too sensitive" for release, a decision that overturned the film's approval for screening in November.
+The film was originally scheduled to be shown within mainland China on February 9, 2006; however, the Chinese State Administration of Radio, Film, and Television (SARFT) decided to ban the film on February 1, 2006, considering the film "too sensitive" for release, a decision that overturned the film's approval for screening in November.

 Prohibition of screening in China

 The film was originally scheduled to be approved in November 2005, but in January 2006, the SARFT failed to issue a screening permit.
-When asked by the reporter whether the film had passed the censorship process, the person in charge of CMPC said "no comment".
-After 25 January, Memoirs of a Geisha was banned from screening.
+When asked by a reporter whether the film had passed the censorship process, the person in charge said "no comment".
+After 25 January, Memoirs of a Geisha was banned from screening by theaters in mainland China.
 Mao Yu, director of the Film Council's publicity department, said the film was "sensitive and complex".
-The media pointed out Zhang Ziyi's role involving the plot of nude and prostitute, and also a scene in which she bathes with a Japanese man as the reason for the ban, and the fact that it was totally unacceptable in China for a Chinese woman to play a Japanese geisha.
+The media pointed out Zhang Ziyi's role involving nudity and allusions to prostitution, and also a scene in which she bathes with a Japanese man as reasons for the ban, and the fact that it was totally unacceptable in China for a Chinese woman to play a Japanese geisha.

 Awards and nominations

 The film received six Academy Award nominations and won three for Best Art Direction, Best Cinematography, and Best Costume Design.
-Williams won the Golden Globe Award for Best Original Score and Zhang was nominated for Best Actress in a Motion Picture Drama.
+Williams won the Golden Globe Award for Best Original Score and Zhang was nominated for Best Actress in Motion Picture – Drama.
 Gong Li was named Best Supporting Actress by the National Board of Review.
-Memoirs of a Geisha earned nine nominations at the Satellite Awards.
-It was also nominated for six BAFTA Awards.
+Memoirs of a Geisha earned 9 nominations at the Satellite Awards and 6 nominations at the BAFTA Awards.